munificent/craftinginterpreters/book/scanning.md

 It's sort of like `advance()`, but doesn't consume the character.
 This is called
 <span name="match">**lookahead**</span>.
 Since it only looks at the current
 unconsumed character, we have *one character of lookahead*.
 The smaller this number is, generally, the faster the scanner runs.
-The lexical grammar dictates how much lookahead we need.
-Fortunately, most languages in wide use only need one or two characters of lookahead.
+The rules of the lexical grammar dictate how much lookahead we need.
+Fortunately, most languages in wide use only peek one or two characters ahead.

 <aside name="match">